Origin story

 Fair-launch path

-In the HackerNoon interview, Yonatan called DAGLabs a failed attempt to reconcile venture-backed and fair-launch models.
-Investors pushed for launch despite no business model or ROI plan.
-Asked directly if Polychain pushed him to launch, he agreed that was one way to describe it, and added that Gadi pushed too, because he saw the potential.
+In the HackerNoon interview, Yonatan called DAGLabs a failed attempt to square venture-backed and fair-launch models.
+Investors pushed for launch with no business model or ROI plan.
+Asked directly if Polychain pushed him to launch, he agreed that was one way to describe it, and added that Gadi pushed too, because he saw the promise.

 Launch